dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

 ## Legacy boot stuck on `BOOT FAIL!`

-Double check that you have EFI folder structure is correct.
 This error means that EFI/OC/OpenCore.efi could not be found on any partition.
+Double check that the EFI folder structure is correct.

 ::: details Example of folder structure